seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Through ranks of Greekish youth, and I have seen thee,
 As hot as Perseus, spur thy Phrygian steed,
 Despising many forfeits and subduements,
-When thou hast hung thy advanced sword i’ the air,
+When thou hast hung thy advanced sword i' the air,
 Not letting it decline on the declined,
 That I have said to some my standers by
-‘Lo, Jupiter is yonder, dealing life!’
+'Lo, Jupiter is yonder, dealing life!'
 And I have seen thee pause and take thy breath,
-When that a ring of Greeks have hemm’d thee in,
+When that a ring of Greeks have hemm'd thee in,
 Like an Olympian wrestling: this have I seen;
-But this thy countenance, still lock’d in steel,
+But this thy countenance, still lock'd in steel,
 I never saw till now.
 I knew thy grandsire,
 And once fought with him: he was a soldier good;
 But, by great Mars, the captain of us all,